 4. Add in the sauted meat and mix and then add raw eggs one at a time while mixing in between.

 5. Prepare a 6″ round aluminum pan or and grease it well with margarine.
+(Alternatively you may use large-medium oval llaneras).

 6. Assemble the flower shape carrots, boiled egg slices, roasted bell pepper and pineapple slices.
 Add the meat mixture.
 Press it down to compress the meat.